 - All applications require three letters of reference.

-- Applicants are responsible for notifying referees of their request for letters and for ensuring those letters are submitted via the online system by the deadline: August 1, 2018.
+- Applicants are responsible for notifying referees of their request for letters and for ensuring those letters are submitted via the online system by the application deadline.

 - Letters can be submitted before or after you submit the application.